-Board of Directors' work and meetings in fiscal year 2018/2019
+Board of Directors' work and meetings in the period July-December 2019

-The board of director's had 15 meetings in the fiscal year 2018/2019, of which seven meetings were held by circulation.
-In addition to decisions concerning external financial reporting, budget and financial forecasts, the board's work during 2018/2019 have primarily comprised matters related to the preparation of the Phase III trial for Mangoral, Oncoral's Phase I completion and planning for Phase II as well IPO preparations and decisions thereto.
-The board has evaluated its work to prove the work procedures and enhance efficiency.
+The board of director's had four meetings in the period Jul-Dec 2019.
+In addition to decisions concerning external financial reporting, budget and financial forecasts, the board's work during Jul-Dec 2019 have primarily comprised matters related to the preparation of the Phase 3 trial for Mangoral, and planning for Oncoral Phase II trial.
+The board has evaluated its work to improve the work procedures and enhance efficiency.
 Conclusions of the work are presented to the nomination committee.